 "Back off!" he shouted when he got close, planting his feet solidly on the ground and raising the gun to shoulder level.
 He couldn't help but notice the barrel was trembling and he made an extra effort to keep his hands still.

-"Frigging Bud Bundy with a gun," the man who had been doing the kicking sneered, though his demeanour was unmistakably jittery and he was now slowly backing away, his friend tugging on his sleeve to speed him up.
+"Frigging Bud Bundy with a gun," the second man sneered, although he was now slowly backing up the alley, his friend tugging on his sleeve to speed him up.

 Dean let out a deep breath he hadn't realized he was holding and glanced down at the kid on the ground, who was curled up in a ball coughing and wheezing, one small hand still clutching the backpack strap.
 "You okay?" he asked hesitantly.

 The kid struggled to get into the seated position and Dean watched as the hood of the dirty sweater dropped to shoulder level to reveal long, straight brown hair and decidedly delicate features.
 Yep, definitely a girl.
 She made it to her knees, still clutching the back pack, and looked up at Dean, sharp blue eyes brimming with unshed tears.